paige-marie/cs457_Project/README.md

 ## Sprint 1 Behavior:
 Two clients can connect to the server and specify their name once their connection is accepted.
 The server sends back each client their player id.

+## Sprint 2 Message Protocol:
+Every message begins with 11 bytes containing the string "length" with the length of the json followed by an integer length.
+Next is a boolean byte representing whether or not the JSON is encrypted.
+Then there is the json message which is defined in the protocols.py file.
+This file can be found here: https://github.com/paige-marie/cs457_Project/blob/main/protocols.py#L12